Azure-Samples/ms-identity-python-desktop/1-Call-MsGraph-WithUsernamePassword/README.md

 1. In **App registrations** page, select **New registration**.
 1. When the **Register an application page** appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `device-code-sample`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `desktop-sample`.
    - In the **Supported account types** section, select any option.
    > This flow will not work for personal accounts, however you can configure one app and use this flow just for an organizational user.
 If in doubt just pick the first option.
-   - Device Code Flow disables the need for a redirect URI.
-Leave it blank.
 1. Select **Register** to create the application.
 1. On the app **Overview** page, find the **Application (client) ID** value and copy it to your *parameters.json* file's *client_id* entry.
 1. In **Authentication* select the recommended Redirect URIs for public clients.
 1. Then set the Default Client Type to `Yes` and Save.

 1. In the list of pages for the app, select **API permissions**
    - Click the **Add a permission** button and then,
    - Ensure that the **Microsoft APIs** tab is selected